How to Buy Google Stock

 In addition to stocks, many brokers let you invest in ETFs, index funds, mutual funds and sometimes even cryptocurrencies.
 Money chose Fidelity as the best overall broker of 2022, in part, because it has no account fees or minimum deposit required to open an account.
 Betterment, Ameritrade, E*Trade and Charles Schwab are also notable brokers with their own niches.

 After you’ve decided on your brokerage account, you’ll want to choose how much money you want to invest and deposit.
-Keep in mind that shares of GOOGL or GOOG are trading around $2,500 a piece.
-If you’re not ready to drop that chunk of change, consider purchasing fractional shares instead.
+Keep in mind that shares of GOOGL or GOOG are trading around $100 a piece.
+If you’d like to invest less than that, consider purchasing fractional shares instead.

 To place your order, you’ll need to enter the ticker symbol into the search box of your brokerage account.
 (Remember, GOOGL has voting rights; GOOG does not have voting rights; and there are other ETFs or index funds that expose your portfolio to Alphabet, such as Vanguard’s VOX or Fidelity’s FCOM.)